Health (Medical or Psychological) Withdrawal for Undergraduate UNH Students

 During the fall and spring semesters, when classes are in session, requests for withdrawal from the University for health (medical or psychological) reasons are initiated through the Assistant Vice President for Student & Academic Services/Executive Director of Health Services, Dr. Kevin Charles (603-862-1098).
 Note: After classes end, you must contact your college’s Associate Dean.
 If you receive any financial aid, the effective date of your withdrawal may affect your present and/or future financial aid.
-Check with Liz Gagne in the Business Services Office (603-862-4807).
+Please check with the Business Services Office (603-862-2230).

 Dr. Kevin Charles